Skip to main content

 Privacy Risks: The Immediate Threat

-• Posting vacation plans before leaving could let burglars know your home is empty.
+• If you share your vacation plans before you go, burglars could know that your home is empty.

 Emotional Risks: The Effect on People